abshirahmed/trmnl-salah-times/README.md

 - **Backend**: AWS Serverless (Lambda + API Gateway) in eu-west-2 region
 - **Language**: TypeScript
 - **Data Source**: [Aladhan Prayer Times API](https://aladhan.com/prayer-times-api)

+## TRMNL Plugin Installation Flow

+The plugin implements the complete TRMNL OAuth installation flow:

+1. **Installation Request**: When a user installs the plugin, TRMNL sends a request to the installation endpoint with a token and callback URL.
+2. **Token Exchange**: The server exchanges the token for an access token using the TRMNL OAuth endpoint.
+3. **Redirect**: The server redirects the user back to TRMNL using the callback URL.
+4. **Success Webhook**: TRMNL sends a success webhook to the server with the user's information.
+5. **Plugin Configuration**: The user can configure their prayer times settings through the plugin management interface.
+6. **Markup Generation**: The server provides the appropriate markup template based on the view size.

 ## Project Structure